The Hidden Origins of Halloween’s Spookiest Creatures

 From transparent, misty phantoms floating through the air to unseen poltergeists throwing things around the room, our notion of ghosts is as varied as it is old.
 It comes from the idea that people have souls separate from their bodies, and thus live on after death, occasionally sticking around to haunt the living.
 Ghost sightings have been recorded since ancient Roman times, and according to modern surveys, almost half of Americans believe in ghosts—with one in five people actually thinking they’ve seen one.
 Despite many photographs of alleged ghosts and the popularity of modern ghost-hunting shows and tours, no one has yet to definitively prove their existence.
 Don’t miss these creepy real events that actually happened on Halloween.

 We think of demons as creatures of the devil that can possess people, like in the 1973 film The Exorcist.
 Modern-day religions still allow for demons’ existence, and priests may actually perform exorcisms to drive an evil spirit away.
 But, the notion of a dynamic between good and bad creatures—such as angels and demons—goes back to ancient times, and demons are present in many different religions.
-Because they can tempt people to do bad or selfish things, demons also function as a metaphor for the dual nature of human existence: our basic drive for our own needs and our higher level concern for our fellow man.
+Because they can tempt people to do bad or selfish things, demons also function as a metaphor for the dual nature of human existence: our basic drive for our own needs and our higher-level concern for our fellow man.
+These are the most haunted hotels in America.

 Witches enjoy a positive place in our culture today.
 Thanks to Harry Potter, Bewitched, Charmed, Practical Magic, and other tales of good witches, they’re often seen as sweet and smart.
 But go a little further back, and you’ll discover behind this popular Halloween costume is a dark history.
 Mentioned in the Bible, witches were thought to do the devil’s bidding to harm others.
 During the Middle Ages, the hysteria about witches grew, and up to 80,000 suspects were killed.
 Then the trouble started in America, with the famous Salem witch trials accusing 200 people of witchcraft and leading to the deaths of 20 in 1692 and 1693.
 Today, those who practice Wicca, a modern form of witchcraft, are seen as a harmless and even peaceful worshipers of nature.
 These are the 10 things to stop believing about the Salem witch trials.